-- a) Cellular Pebble Bed Core: The unique LEADIR-PSPebble Bed core incorporates standard Pebble Bed Cells, each with a capacity of 34 MW{Th}.
-Pebble Bed Cells are vertical cylindrical cavities in the graphite moderator/reflector that are filled with Fule and Graphite Pebbles (refer to section 2.1.2).
+- a) Cellular Pebble Bed Core: The unique LEADIR-PSPebble Bed core incorporates standard Pebble Bed Cells, each with a capacity of 34 MW{Th.} Pebble Bed Cells are vertical cylindrical cavities in the graphite moderato that accommodateFuel Pebbles (refer to section 2.1.2).
 Pebble Bed Cells simplify on-power refuelling and allow reactivity devices to be placed in the moderator and reflector rather than within the Pebble Bed Cells.
-LEADIR-PS reactors with greater or lesser output can be designed by increasing or decreasing the number of standard Pebble Bed Cells. - b) Passive Initiating Device: The temperature initiated Passive Initiating Device removes power from the electromagnetic clutches causing the Shutdown Rods to drop into the core in the event that the Safety Shutdown System fails to function when needed. - c) Secondary Reactor Vessel: the Primary Reactor Vessel is radially surrounded by the Secondary Reactor Vessel.
+LEADIR-PS reactors with greater or lesser output can be designed by increasing or decreasing the number of standard Pebble Bed Cells. - b) Passive Initiating Device: The temperature initiated Passive Initiating Device removes power from the electromagnetic clutches causing the Shutdown Rods to drop into the core in the event that the Shutdown System fails to function when needed. - c) Secondary Reactor Vessel: the Primary Reactor Vessel is radially surrounded by the Secondary Reactor Vessel.
 Refer to Section 2.1.2.
-Lead within the annulus formed by the Primary Reactor Vessel and Secondary Reactor Vessel, solid during normal operation, provides thermal insulation during normal reactor operation.
-This lead melts if temperatures in the Primary Reactor Vessel significantly exceed normal values, resulting of circulation the lead in the annulus, and thereby dramatically increasing heat transfer form the core to the Reactor Cavity Cooling System. - d) Secure control protocol: The secure control protocol developed facilitates remote unattended operation of up to 30 LEADIR-PS units from one Central Operations e) Barge Delivery: The fully modularized LEADIR-PS plant is integrated within a barge, facilitating delivery of largely complete LEADIR-PS units to a wide variety of potential sites, thereby providing short and secure construction schedule under harsh environmental conditions.
-The Barge can be fitted with skirts and lift fans to facilitate air cushion delivery to inland locations.
+Lead within the annulus formed by the Primary Reactor Vessel and Secondary Reactor Vessel, mostly solid during normal operation, provides thermal insulation during normal reactor operation.
+This lead melts if

+- temperatures in the Primary Reactor Vessel significantly exceed normal values, resulting of circulation the lead in the annulus, and thereby dramatically increasing heat transfer to the environment - d) Secure control protocol: The secure control protocol developed facilitates remote unattended operation of up to 30 LEADIR-PS units from one Central Operations Facility.
+This system precludes interventions by third parties that could potentially pose a risk to the owner's investment or plant safety while minimizing potential spurious reactor shutdowns caused by the control interface. - e) Integrated Barge Delivery: The fully modularized LEADIR-PS plant is integrated within a barge, facilitating delivery of largely complete LEADIR-PS units to a wide variety of potential sites, thereby providing short and secure construction schedule under harsh environmental conditions.
+The Barge can be fitted with skirts and lift fans to facilitate air cushion delivery to inland locations. - 2.
+Nuclear Design - 2.1 Reactor Module Configuration - 2.1.1 Overview